 Switches and breakers labeled "ACC" are blank.
 Both are used for non-factory installed accessories.
-See ACCESSORY WIRING COLOR CODE AND FUSE/BREAKER SIZE CHART, page 6-7, for recommended breaker amperages.
+See page 6-7 for recommended breaker amperages.
 Switch labels are available from your dealer for non-factory installed options.

-Use an anti-corrosion spray on the back of panels and exposed wires to prevent the rust or corrosion that could lead to an electrical system failure.
+Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust or corrosion that could lead to an electrical system failure.